Fireball Zone

 Fireball Zone is the third solo album by the American musician Ric Ocasek, frontman and songwriter of the Cars.
 The first single from the 1991 release was "Rockaway".

 Production

 The album was produced primarily by Nile Rodgers and Ric Ocasek.
 Its title is a reference to Thomas Pynchon's Gravity's Rainbow.
 "Over and Over" and "The Way You Look Tonight" are ballads.
 In contrast to his Cars days, Ocasek recorded the album live, with his band, rather than part by part.

+Fireball Zone is the only album of Ocasek's nearly 40-year recording career—whether solo, with the Cars, or with his early group, Milkwood—that does not include contributions from multi-instrumentalist Greg Hawkes.

 Critical reception

 The Ottawa Citizen wrote that "the main thrust of Fireball Zone is to emphasize a funk element within what has always been Ocasek's music style—cold, lean, electronic pop with a tortured bottom end."
 The Chicago Tribune opined that Fireball Zone "may not be a masterpiece, but it's better than any album by the repetitive Cars, easily one of the most overrated bands of the '80s."
 The St. Petersburg Times determined that the album finds Ocasek's "rubber-band voice crawling over indistinguishable over-synthesized tunes set to a maddeningly tedious beat."